ria-ahyoung/medium-trends-daily/readme.md

 <br/>
 <h1><a href=https://medium.com/tag/nodejs/recommended target="_blank" rel="noopener noreferrer">NodeJS</a></h1>
 <h3>1.
-Combining Design Patterns in JavaScript: Creating Powerful Solutions - <a href="https://medium.com/@artemkhrenov/combining-design-patterns-in-javascript-creating-powerful-solutions-d85754680ab9?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+The Node.js “Single-Threaded” Myth: The 5-Thread Truth Hiding in Plain Sight - <a href="https://elamir.medium.com/the-node-js-single-threaded-myth-the-5-thread-truth-hiding-in-plain-sight-db4b9be3c099?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Artem Khrienov`**
+✍️ **posted by `ElAmir Mansour`**

-<blockquote>When I first started learning design patterns, I treated each one as a separate tool with a specific purpose.
-It was like having a toolbox…
+<blockquote>The Lie We All Learned
 Continue reading on Medium »</blockquote>

-<h3>2.
-Native TypeScript in Node: A Practical Migration Playbook - <a href="https://javascript.plainenglish.io/native-typescript-in-node-a-practical-migration-playbook-a54f91a82bea?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Nikita Kryzhanouski`**

-<blockquote>If you’ve been using ts-node or tsx to run your TypeScript, it’s time to simplify.
-Continue reading on JavaScript in Plain English »</blockquote>

-<h3>3.
-Automation Testing with Node.js: A Practical Guide - <a href="https://medium.com/@srikanthenjamoori/automation-testing-with-node-js-a-practical-guide-b06b5f1b9f17?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>2. ‍ How I Built a Local AI Agent with Docker + Node.js + OpenAI Agents SDK - <a href="https://medium.com/@manoj.mohapatra986/how-i-built-a-local-ai-agent-with-docker-node-js-openai-agents-sdk-db454cff4177?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Srikanth Enjamoori`**
+✍️ **posted by `MANOJ MOHAPTRA`**

-<blockquote>Learn automation testing with Node.js using Playwright, Puppeteer, Cypress & more.
-Practice on demo sites and handle reCAPTCHA the right…
+<blockquote>Most AI tutorials focus on cloud APIs, but what if you want to run an LLM locally (for privacy, cost savings, or offline development)…
 Continue reading on Medium »</blockquote>

+<h3>3. ⚡ Node.js and Event-Driven Microservices: Building Scalable Systems in 2025 - <a href="https://medium.com/@TheEnaModernCoder/node-js-and-event-driven-microservices-building-scalable-systems-in-2025-229d45a1e879?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Ena Modern Coder`**

+<blockquote>Node.js has always been known for its event-driven, non-blocking I/O model, making it a natural fit for real-time systems.
+But as…
+Continue reading on Medium »</blockquote>

 <h3>4.
-Handling Uncaught Exceptions and Unhandled Rejections in Node.js - <a href="https://blog.stackademic.com/handling-uncaught-exceptions-and-unhandled-rejections-in-node-js-0a54c2497457?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Build a Minesweeper CLI Game in Node.js Step-by-Step (Part 1/3) - <a href="https://medium.com/@learnbackend/build-a-minesweeper-cli-game-in-node-js-step-by-step-part-1-3-cf1c1a7465f7?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Dipak Ahirav`**
+✍️ **posted by `Learn Backend`**

-<blockquote>Don’t let your Node.js app crash unexpectedly — learn to handle errors like a pro.
+<blockquote>In this tutorial, you’ll implement the classic Minesweeper game in its CLI version using nothing but Node, standard input/output, and a…
-Continue reading on Stackademic »</blockquote>
+Continue reading on Medium »</blockquote>

 <h3>5.
-Advanced Node.js Series (Part 5): Securing Your Node.js Applications - <a href="https://habtesoft.medium.com/advanced-node-js-series-part-5-securing-your-node-js-applications-fe30a2208bb9?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Build a YouTube Downloader CLI | Merge Video/Audio | Fix Noise - <a href="https://medium.com/@freelance44/build-a-youtube-downloader-cli-merge-video-audio-fix-noise-31c84321b4ea?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `habtesoft`**
+✍️ **posted by `Abdulrahman Hegazy`**

-<blockquote>You can have the most performant, well-architected Node.js application in the world, but if it's not secure, it's a liability.
-Security…
+<blockquote>Short summary: This writeup collects the practical problems I hit while building a lightweight Node.js CLI downloader and the concrete…
 Continue reading on Medium »</blockquote>

 <h3>6.
-From Inbox to CRM: Building IMAP Ingestion and Outbound Email in Node.js - <a href="https://medium.com/@abhishekkalonia20/from-inbox-to-crm-building-imap-ingestion-and-outbound-email-in-node-js-e76d233f89e4?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Bun vs Node.js: Performance, Productivity, and the Future of JavaScript Runtimes - <a href="https://medium.com/@tech.eve27/bun-vs-node-js-performance-productivity-and-the-future-of-javascript-runtimes-3ad1797a68ca?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Abhi kalonia`**
+✍️ **posted by `SANDHYA MEHTELE`**

-<blockquote>In today’s customer-centric business environment, integrating email communication directly into your CRM is no longer a luxury — it’s a…
+<blockquote>Bun is fast, Node.js is proven, but which runtime should developers trust in 2025?
+This guide breaks down performance, ecosystem maturity…
 Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/web-development/recommended target="_blank" rel="noopener noreferrer">Web Development</a></h1>
 <h3>1.
-Priority Queues Explained: The Hidden Power Behind Efficient Scheduling and Algorithms - <a href="https://medium.com/@Abidak/priority-queues-explained-the-hidden-power-behind-efficient-scheduling-and-algorithms-89d815418cba?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+10 Minutes from First Line of Code to Live Deployment: A Super Fast Nest.js Blog Course - <a href="https://leapcell.medium.com/10-minutes-from-first-line-of-code-to-live-deployment-a-super-fast-nest-js-blog-course-2f4f748894cf?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Abid Khan`**
+✍️ **posted by `Leapcell`**

-<blockquote>When we talk about algorithms and data structures, heaps often steal the spotlight because of their role in heapsort.
-But heaps have…
+<blockquote>This tutorial provides a quick, step-by-step guide to building a full-stack blog application using Nest.js, PostgreSQL, and EJS, covering…
 Continue reading on Medium »</blockquote>

 <h3>2.
-The #1 Mistake New Developers Make, And How to Finally Escape It - <a href="https://aws.plainenglish.io/the-1-mistake-new-developers-make-and-how-to-finally-escape-it-3bc62725fa12?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Angular ile Modern Proje Yönetimi: bootstrap Application Yaklaşımı - <a href="https://medium.com/@iremsendur1/angular-ile-modern-proje-y%C3%B6netimi-bootstrap-application-yakla%C5%9F%C4%B1m%C4%B1-1eab62bfeab0?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Yasmine`**
+✍️ **posted by `Iremsendur`**

-<blockquote>Soaking up endless tutorials but still can’t build your own projects?
-This guide shows why beginners get stuck in “Tutorial Hell” and how…
+<blockquote>Angular uzun yıllar boyunca NgModule tabanlı mimari ile projelerin yapılandırılmasını ve yönetilmesini gerektiriyordu.
+Bu yaklaşım büyük…
-Continue reading on AWS in Plain English »</blockquote>
+Continue reading on Medium »</blockquote>

 <h3>3.
-Event-Driven Architecture with Amazon EventBridge: A Complete Guide - <a href="https://aws.plainenglish.io/event-driven-architecture-with-amazon-eventbridge-a-complete-guide-301715975c01?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Next.js Is Replacing React.js as the Go-To Choice for Developers ‍ - <a href="https://medium.com/@hardikfc/next-js-is-replacing-react-js-as-the-go-to-choice-for-developers-52c628ffb1ee?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Rizqi Mulki`**

-<blockquote>How a 5-person team scaled to 10 million events per day without breaking their architecture — or their sanity
-Continue reading on AWS in Plain English »</blockquote>

-<h3>4.
-About Sally Kamara — Founder at SK Design Media, Web Designer and Digital Marketer - <a href="https://medium.com/@contactskdesignmedia/about-sally-kamara-founder-at-sk-design-media-web-designer-and-digital-marketer-7229e3f155e7?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Sally Kamara`**
+✍️ **posted by `Hardik P`**

-<blockquote>WordPress Web Designer & Digital Marketing Strategist
+<blockquote>We were starting a new project in our team, and while discussing the tech stack something new came up to us.
+I have been working with…
 Continue reading on Medium »</blockquote>

-<h3>5.
-Python for Cloud-Native Development: Dockerizing and Deploying Applications - <a href="https://python.plainenglish.io/python-for-cloud-native-development-dockerizing-and-deploying-applications-7f07339b4649?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Ghost Writer`**

-<blockquote>How I stopped worrying about servers and let containers do the heavy lifting
-Continue reading on Python in Plain English »</blockquote>

-<h3>6.
-Implementing the Observer and Strategy Patterns in Python for Event Systems - <a href="https://python.plainenglish.io/implementing-the-observer-and-strategy-patterns-in-python-for-event-systems-b35b0e5d3b1b?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Ghost Writer`**

-<blockquote>How automation meets design patterns (without making your code a tangled mess)
-Continue reading on Python in Plain English »</blockquote>

-<h3>7.
-Working with Binary Data in Python: struct, memoryview, and Beyond - <a href="https://python.plainenglish.io/working-with-binary-data-in-python-struct-memoryview-and-beyond-3b524d95e3b6?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Ghost Writer`**

-<blockquote>How Python’s hidden tools help you automate low-level data handling like a pro
-Continue reading on Python in Plain English »</blockquote>

-<h3>8.
-Python as a Revenue Engine: How I Built Paid Automation, Privacy Tools, and Recurring Income - <a href="https://python.plainenglish.io/python-as-a-revenue-engine-how-i-built-paid-automation-privacy-tools-and-recurring-income-fa7d9107c064?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Zeeshan Safdar`**

-<blockquote>Practical Python projects that saved clients time and converted into steady paychecks
-Continue reading on Python in Plain English »</blockquote>

-<h3>9.
-Building My Own Python Automation Hub: How I Streamlined Everything - <a href="https://python.plainenglish.io/building-my-own-python-automation-hub-how-i-streamlined-everything-8924f4a70435?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Zeeshan Safdar`**

-<blockquote>When I first started working with Python, I was fascinated by how a few lines of code could remove hours of repetitive work.
-Over the…
-Continue reading on Python in Plain English »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/webview/recommended target="_blank" rel="noopener noreferrer">Web Views</a></h1>